Should I Replace My Rusty Gas Pipe?

 In my experience as an HVAC technician, business owner, and my overall gut feeling about matters such as this, a one answer fits all recommendation on whether or not you should replace your rusty gas pipe can’t be made.
 However, I can provide some information and considerations that may be helpful in making a decision.

 Some of you may be more inclined to be hands on than others.
 Just be safe.
 Know where your gas shut offs are and use proper tools.
 Always keep an emergency gas shutoff tool outside near your gas meter.
 If you have any doubts, hire a professional.
+Take a look at what one looks like here on Amazons site.
+You may have something that will do just as well.

 Some Factors To Consider If You Have Rusty Gas Piping